-A resume is a powerful tool to market yourself to the hiring partyif you do it right.
+A resume is a powerful tool to market yourself to the hiring party you do it right.
 And since it is a marketing tool, you can use it to effectively demonstrate that you: You may also see Tutor Resume Templates.

 - are highly employable